 We’ve split this list between the best VV/VW mods and mechanical mods, and although it’s hard to define what makes a mod “high-end,” we’ve based the criteria on price, with anything around $70 and up classing as a high end vape mod for our purposes.

-So, with that in mind, here are the top 10 best high end ecig mods:
+So, with that in mind, here are the best high end mods on the market:

 Joyetech has been part of the vaping industry since the early days.
 While they aren’t usually known for more expensive, pristine devices, the Espion Infinite makes this list of the best high end vape mods thanks to its impressive range of features packed into an extremely well-presented device.
 The Espion has a standard box mod shape, but the large front face has a 0.96 inch TFT color display screen that really makes the device stand out visually, alongside the metallic-style coloring of the mod itself.
 The fire button is mounted on the side and the adjustment buttons are on the top, giving the mod a very unique look all-round.